top of page

 Always keep the lid of your gesso(and acrylics) closed as much as possible.
 Try to keep it out of the threads of the lid, or it will be hard to open later.
 It can also create little dried chips which leave flakes in your surface.
 Use a clean painting knife or other tool to scoop out what you need.
 Don't dip your brush straight into the tubs, as they can go mouldy with excess water or contaminants.

 Make sure you do at least two layers of gesso on the surface you plan to paint.
 Three is better, especially for oil painting.
+The better the barrier, the less your paint absorbs into the support, and the less paint you need to use for a solid colour.
 I like to lightly sand in between layers.
 To minimize the grain of the wood, I alternate which way I paint on the gesso, and which direction I sand.
 For the final pass, I lightly sand in a circular motion with fine grit sand paper.

 Gotrick round wood panel primed with golden acrylic gesso